Last Updated | November 28, 2022

 This is the federal law that demands the development of national standards for protecting the patient’s healthcare information.
 It also ensures the prevention of information disclosure if there is no consent by the patients.

-List four areas of HIPAA that are important to patients?
+List four areas of HIPAA that are important to patients.

-When it comes down to HIPAA, four areas are extremely important to patients, such as security of health information, the privacy of health data, the right to collect copies of healthcare data, and notification about medical record breaching.
+When it comes down to HIPAA, four areas are extremely important to patients, such as the security of health information, the privacy of health data, the right to collect copies of healthcare data, and notification about medical record breaching.